tury3001/tury3001/README.md

 ### About me

 👋 My name is Alejandro and I'm a web developer.
-I have been working in programming for 20 years.
+I was born in Buenos Aires, Argentina and I've been working in programming for 20 years.

 ## Programming